aleshaleksey/fansys23/06-abilities.md

 ___
 #### Offhand fighting I-IV

-**Description**: Make one or more additional attacks with an offhand weapon with the "light" property as a "secondary" action when making one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon (as your "main action").
-You can also make offhand attacks with a weapon that isn't "light", but you take a -4 penalty to the attack roll.
+**Description**: Make one or more additional attacks with an offhand weapon with the "subtle" property as a "secondary" action when making one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon (as your "main action").
+You can also make offhand attacks with a weapon that isn't "subtle", but you take a -4 penalty to the attack roll.

 **Original state**: A character can make a single offhand attack with a light weapon as a "secondary action".
 Even so it takes a -4 penalty to the attack and does not add the governing stat modifier to the damage.
 A character with "Multi-attack I" has the same limitations, but adds its governing stat modifier to the damage.